My Photography & Travel Guide to Talinn, Estonia

 Festivals and Events

-Old Town Days (Vanalinna Päevad) — June — The most atmospheric photography event in Tallinn's calendar.
+Old Town Days (Vanalinna Päevad) — June The most atmospheric photography event in Tallinn's annual calendar.
 The entire Old Town fills with medieval markets, costumed performers, jousting demonstrations, and craftspeople working in period techniques.
-The combination of medieval costume against medieval architecture in the best light of the year produces extraordinary images.
+The combination of medieval costume against medieval architecture in the best light of the year, with long June evenings that push golden hour past 10 pm, produces extraordinary images.
 One of the finest photography festivals in northern Europe.

-Tallinn Music Week (March-April) — An international music festival spread across venues throughout the city, including outdoor performances in the Old Town.
-Strong street photography and concert opportunities.
+Tallinn Music Week — March or April An international music festival spread across venues throughout the city, including outdoor performances in the Old Town.
+Strong street photography and live music opportunities.
+The festival draws an eclectic international crowd and the venues are often smaller and more accessible than comparable events in larger cities.

-Christmas Market on Town Hall Square (Late November through December) — The Tallinn Christmas Market is consistently rated among the finest in Europe.
-The Town Hall Square, already beautiful, transforms into a warmly lit market that looks exactly as medieval winter markets are imagined but rarely are.
-Visit in the early morning before the crowds or at blue hour when the market lights come on against the darkening sky.
+Christmas Market on Town Hall Square — Late November through December Consistently rated among the finest Christmas markets in Europe.
+Town Hall Square transforms into a warmly lit medieval market with handmade crafts, Estonian food, and mulled wine.
+Visit in the early morning before the crowds arrive, or at blue hour when the market lights come on against the darkening sky.
+In the best years, snow falls during market hours.
+Plan around it if you can.

-Jaanipäev — St. John's Day / Midsummer (June 23-24) — Estonia's most significant national celebration, marked by bonfires, singing, and gatherings across the country.
-The city empties slightly as Estonians head to the countryside, creating unusually quiet streets in the Old Town for photography.
+Jaanipäev (St. John's Day, Midsummer) — Late June Estonia's most significant national celebration, marked by bonfires, singing, and gatherings across the country.
+The city empties slightly as Estonians head to the countryside for the holiday, creating unusually quiet Old Town streets for photography.
+The evening before Jaanipäev, bonfires are lit in parks and on the beach at Pirita, which is a strong photographic subject in its own right.

 Final Thoughts